 Ethernet is a standard for sending data from one computer to another.
-It’s used to create LANs that higher-layer protocols, like TCP/IP, are built on top of.
+It’s used to create LANs that higher-layer protocols, like IP, are built on top of.

 - The Ethernet frame